wildart/Evolutionary.jl/docs/src/dev.md

-**Note:** If the class contains the field `Δ`, which holds the current difference between last consecutive convergence function evaluations, then the provided `Evolutinary.diff` function will work correctly.
+**Note:** If the class contains the field `Δ`, which holds the current difference between last consecutive convergence function evaluations, then the provided `Evolutionary.diff` function will work correctly.
 Similarly, if the class has the field `tol`, which holds a tolerance value, the `Evolutionary.tolerance` method will work correctly.